 - Not be in default on prior student loans

-In order for Marian University to issue an I-20, an International Sponsor Form/Declaration of Finances must be completed to prove there are financial resources available to cover the cost of attending Marian University.
+In order for Marian University to issue an I-20, an Affidavit of Support and supporting documents must be submitted to prove there are financial resources available to cover the cost of attending Marian University.